dhruvinparikh/offline-tezos-ops/README.md

 Pre-requests for operation:

 * A JSON file containing the desired transactions.
-See `sample-input.json`
+See `sample-input.json`.
-* The public key (not the public key *hash*) of the sending wallet
-* The private key of the sending wallet (presumed to be located on the air-gapped system and handled securely)
+* Download faucet key file from [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) and paste it to root of this directory.

 ## Step 1